-Thomas is roommates with fellow Alabama golfer and PGA Tour player Bud Cauley in Jupiter, Fla.
+Thomas shared a place with fellow Alabama golfer and PGA Tour player Bud Cauley in Jupiter, Fla.

 Their prize possession is a custom, crimson-colored pool table with a Bama logo.
-Along with so many other tour pros, Thomas and Cauley reside and practice in Jupiter, where they’re both members of Medalist G.C. and The Bear's Club.
+Along with so many other tour pros, Thomas and Cauley reside and practice in Jupiter, where they’re both members of Medalist Golf Club and the Bear's Club.

 You may or may not have heard, but Justin is buddies with Jordan Spieth.

 Since they competed at the Evian Junior Masters in France when they were 14 and 13 (above), they’ve been buddies.
 Thomas told Golf Digest in 2014: “I don’t think him and I really sit back and reflect on what we’ve accomplished too much, but I probably do more than Jordan does,” Thomas said.
 “And it’s pretty cool.
 It’s crazy to think where our careers are gonna end up and how long we’ll be competing on the same level.”